nickgillian/ofxGrt/example_audio_classification/README.md

 7. Press the **t** key to train a model (this could take several seconds depending on the number of training samples)

 ###Prediction
 After training a model, the application will immediately start real-time prediction.
-You should now see two graphs on the screen, the top graph shows the FFT magnitude data, with the bottom class shows the class likelihoods for each class in the model.
+You should now see one additional graph on the screen, this shows the class likelihoods for each class in the model.

 If you make the sound for each class, you should hopefully see the class likelihoods change in the lower graph.